From jaw-dropping stadiums to must-visit restaurants on game day, here are some of our favorite football experiences around the state.

 Kennesaw State University Owls debuted as a team in 2015 at the stadium previously used for the school’s soccer team.
 The Division 1 FCS team were the 2017 Big South Conference champions.
 Located in the northern suburbs of Atlanta, the stadium has more than 8,000 seats for fans.

 The Mercer University Bears play at this 10,000-seat stadium in Macon’s College Hill Corridor.
 The school first competed in football back in 1892, but did not compete regularly until 1906, briefly stopping during World War I. The team was reinstated in 2013 and has a massive fan base of alumni and locals.

 Georgia Sports Hall of Fame

-Although it focuses on Georgia’s legacy across multiple sports, football fans can explore the 43,000-square-foot Georgia Sports Hall of Fame that is the largest sports museum in the country.
-Located in downtown Macon, the museum’s exhibits focus on collegiate and professional football, and a current installation honors the Atlanta Falcons.
+Celebrating Georgia's legacy across multiple sports, the 43,000-square-foot Georgia Sports Hall of Fame is the largest sports museum in the country.
+Located in downtown Macon, the museum's exhibits include collegiate and professional football.

 Woman Who Saved Football Plaque